openhab/website/blog/2024-07-07-openhab-4-2-release.md

 X new add-ons, XX bug fixes and XXX enhancements were contributed to the [openHAB add-ons repository](https://github.com/openhab/openhab-addons), which resulted in the addition of XX,xxx lines of code.

-The [openHAB web UIs](https://github.com/openhab/openhab-webui) have broken their "personal" best with a whopping XXX pull requests, including XX bug fixes and XX enhancements and resulting in X,xxx lines of code added.
+The [openHAB web UIs](https://github.com/openhab/openhab-webui) have broken their "personal" best with a whopping XXX merged pull requests, including XX bug fixes and XX enhancements and resulting in X,xxx lines of code added.

 It is worth to mention, that [our other repositories](https://github.com/openhab) have also received numerous contributions (e.g. documentation), but listing them all would probably be too much here.
 Many thanks to all our contributors for driving openHAB forward!